kurtbuilds/render/README.md

 # Render

 This is a CLI tool for Render.com actions.
-Right now it only supports triggering deploys (useful for monorepos) and updating a service environment environment.
+Right now it only supports triggering deploys (useful for monorepos) and updating a service environment variables.

 Pull Requests and formal adoption by the render.com team are more than welcome and will be responded to fairly quickly.